nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 :::tip
 Whenever `auth()` is passed the res object, it will rotate the session expiry.
 This was not the case with `getToken()` previously.
+The default session expiry is 30 days, but you can change it by setting `authOptions.session.maxAge`.
 :::

 ### `getServerSideProps`